You stumble through the desert, dehydrated and nearly dead.

 Did you ever figure out how to get the water from the barrel?

 The solution is pretty simple, and for some, quite intuitive.
 Personally, had I not read about this trick as a child, I’d have died of dehydration in the scenario described.

-All you have to do is pick up a couple of those rocks and chuck ‘em into the barrel.
-They’ll take up room in the barrel, pushing the surface of the water up and within reach of your cupped hands.
+All you have to do is pick up a couple of those rocks we said were laying around and chuck ‘em into the barrel.
+They’ll take up extra room in the barrel, pushing the surface of the water up and within reach of your cupped hands.

 Watch these crows demonstrate: